koenrane/KR-new-site/content/import/understanding-and-controlling-a-maze-solving-policy-network.md

 > [!success] Looking back from 2024, AVEC seems true
 > For example, see [Steering GPT-2 by Adding an activation vector](steering-gpt-2-xl-by-adding-an-activation-vector.md) and [Steering Llama-2 with contrastive activation addition](steering-llama-2-with-contrastive-activation-additions.md).
 My work (and concurrent work by [Li et al](https://arxiv.org/abs/2306.03341)) grew into a small research field of its own (including e.g. [Representation Engineering](https://arxiv.org/abs/2310.01405)).
 >
 > I consider AVEC to be my most successful prediction ever.
-Using minimal evidence, I located and stood by the AVEC hypothesis, even though many of my colleagues were incredulous. _Once I saw a mere 10 trajectories of the "cheese vector" working, I instantly realized the implications for large language models and assigned that 60% probability._ My walk home that chill January night was excited yet troubled.
-I considered the potential far-reaching implications for alignment and possibilities of dual-use.
+Using minimal evidence, I located and stood by the AVEC hypothesis, even though many of my colleagues were incredulous. _Once I saw a few trajectories of the "cheese vector" working, I instantly realized the implications for large language models and assigned that 60% probability._

 ## Towards more granular control of the net